the peace destinations icon

 While Tokyo feels lively during sakura season, Kyoto feels contemplative — as if the blossoms are whispering through old temples and canals.

-• Osaka Castle Park: This is one of the best places to see cherry blossoms Japan if you want space, scenery, and a sense of historical grandeur.
-The white castle rising above pink petals is a sight that stays with you.
+• Osaka Castle Park – One of the best places to see cherry blossoms Japan if you want space, scenery, and a sense of historical grandeur.

-• Mount Yoshino: A completely different experience — thousands of cherry trees blooming across multiple levels of the mountain.
-It’s vast, layered, and breathtaking.
-Many visitors say this is the most overwhelming sakura viewing spot in the country.
+• Mount Yoshino – Thousands of cherry trees blooming across multiple levels of the mountain.
+Vast, layered, and breathtaking.

 Northern Wonders